AbsaOSS/rn-indy-sdk/README.md

 2. Create `Frameworks` folder in your project's `ios/Pods` directory and copy `Indy.framework` into that directory.

-3. [Optional, Recommended] Most projects have `ios/Pods` ignored in their `.gitignore`.
+3. [Optional] Most projects have `ios/Pods` ignored in their `.gitignore`.
 This is good practice, however this means the framework would need to be added after every clone.
 To prevent this you can "unignore" the Frameworks directory:

 ```.gitignore
 ios/Pods/